NASA-AMMOS/AFIDS-POMM/README.md

 ### Requirements

 * Stay tuned.
-Will be posted in May 2023 when AFIDS-POMM download will be available.
+Will be posted in May 2023 when AFIDS-POMM docker image download will be available.

 <!-- ☝️ Replace with a numbered list of your requirements, including hardware if applicable ☝️ -->

 ### Setup Instructions

 * Stay tuned.
-Will be posted in May 2023 when AFIDS-POMM download will be available.
+Will be posted in May 2023 when AFIDS-POMM docker image download will be available.

 <!-- ☝️ Replace with a numbered list of how to set up your software prior to running ☝️ -->

 ### Run Instructions

 * Stay tuned.
-Will be posted in May 2023 when AFIDS-POMM download will be available.
+Will be posted in May 2023 when AFIDS-POMM docker image download will be available.

 <!-- ☝️ Replace with a numbered list of your run instructions, including expected results ☝️ -->